Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 Travel back in time to the tense summer of 1944 through the fascinating and interactive displays at the Churchill War Rooms.
 The displays combine images, footage, and oral histories to outline and narrate the events before, during, and after the Second World War.

 Address: Clive Steps, King Charles St, Westminster, London SW1A 2AQ, UK.
-Find on maps.

 Getting there:

 You can enter the Churchill War Rooms from the main entrance located on the Clive Steps on King Charles Street.
-For step-free access, you will have to enter Churchill War Rooms via Horse Guards Road by St. James Park
+For step-free access, you will have to enter Churchill War Rooms via Horse Guards Road by St. James Park.

 Budget: easyHotel London Victoria (1.4km), Colliers Hotel (1.5km), London Waterloo Hostel (1.4km).